 As well as other exhibitions, displays and a children’s discovery zone, it is also a great activity hub to start a walk or cycle ride from.
 Princetown provides an excellent gateway to both the south and north moors for hill walkers and our Centre staff will be pleased to help you plan a suitable route.

-Admission to the Centre and exhibition area is free
+Admission to the Centre is free